 Homework is essential for success in this course.
 Nothing is more important.
-The assignments solidify your understanding of the course material.
-There will be 10 assignments worth 10 points each.
+The assignments will solidify your understanding of the course material.
+There will be 10 homework assignments worth 10 points each.
 Assignments will be posted on the course website 1 week prior to the listed due date.
-You will upload and submit homework (and any other materials for class) to Blackboard prior to the beginning of class.
+At least at the outset of the course, you will upload and submit homework (and any other materials for class) to Blackboard prior to the beginning of class.
 If you anticipate missing a homework assignment, please notify us via email at least one week prior to the assignment's due date.
 If you are ill or have an emergency on a day that a homework assignment is due, you must notify us before class and be prepared to hand in your assignment as soon as possible.
 It is very important to stay caught up with the assignments.
 If you do not upload an assignment on time and do not contact us in advance with a valid reason (as noted above), we will deduct 2.5 points for each starting class time that passes before you upload it.
-Thus, if you upload it after class starts, it will be worth up to 7.5 points; if it is 1 week late, it will be worth up to 5 points; if uploaded 2 weeks late or more, it will be worth 0 points.
+Thus, if you upload it after class starts, the assignment will be worth up to 7.5 points; if it is 1 week late, it will be worth up to 5 points; if uploaded 2 weeks late or more, the assignment will be worth 0 points.